joostkremers/parsebib/README.md

 ### `parsebib-read-preamble (&optional pos)` ###
 ### `parsebib-read-comment (&optional pos)` ###

 These functions do what their names suggest: read one single item of the type specified.
 Each takes the `pos` argument just mentioned.
 In addition, `parsebib-read-string` and `parsebiib-read-entry` take an extra argument, a hash table of `@string` definitions.
 When provided, abbreviations in the `@string` expansions or in field values are expanded.
-Furthermore, the outermost braces or double quotes are removed.
+Furthermore, the outermost braces or double quotes are removed and newlines and sequences of white space are reduced to a single space.
 Note that `parsebib-read-entry` takes the entry type (as returned by `parsebib-find-next-entry`) as argument.

 The reading functions return the contents of the item they read: `parsebib-read-preamble` and `parsebib-read-comment` return the text as a string. `parsebib-read-string` returns a cons cell of the form `(<abbrev> . <string>)`, and `parsebib-read-entry` returns the entry as an alist of `(<field> . <value>)` pairs.
 The alist contains an element with the key `=type=`, which holds the entry type, and an element with the key `=key=`, which holds the entry key.
 All functions move point to the end of the entry.